AdaCore/learn/content/courses/advanced-ada/parts/resource_management/access_types.rst

    Arr (6) := 13;

-Implicit dereferencing isn't available for the whole array because we have to distinguish between assigning to access values and assigning to actual arrays.
+Implicit dereferencing isn't available for the whole array because we have to distinguish between assigning to access objects and assigning to actual arrays.
 For example:

 .. code:: ada run_button project=Courses.Advanced_Ada.Resource_Management.Access_Types.Dereferencing.Array_Assignments